theZalmanian/Fall2022-CPW204-PigDice/README.md

-# Fall2022-CPW204-PigDice
+# Pig Dice
-A pig dice game site.
+A website implementing the pig dice game.
 Two players take turns rolling a die until one reaches 100 points, at which point they win the game.

 ## Live Site
 https://zalmanian-pig-dice.netlify.app/